 If you are a theme developer, there may be a base theme you are probably…

-Aesop Story Engine is actually more then just a plugin.
-It’s a way of structuring, styling, and editing longform, interactive content in WordPress.
+Aesop Story Engine is actually more than just a plugin.
+It’s a way of structuring, styling, and editing long-form, interactive content in WordPress.
 It was inspired by stories like Snow Fall by the New York Times, which combines rich media components with in-depth content to tell a story.

 What’s it Do?

 Aesop will work with just about any theme, I tested it with a few, but it really works best when combined with a theme that is structured to accommodate Aesop content.
 This typically means it allows full-width posts and has some CSS set-up already that hook into classes added by the plugin.
 Aesop has a few premium themes available on their site, but I also found a great starter theme which, with a few customizations, can be adapted to just about any style.
 It supports animations, utility classes, typography, and a bunch more.
 If you want to get the most out of Aesop though, you’ll want to grab a compatible theme to work with.
 Otherwise, you will miss some of its functionality.
 I know that this is prohibitive for some people, but if the long-form content is the focus of your blog, it can make the process a lot easier in the end.